 By Tim Johnson

 Tim Johnson is director of horticulture for the Chicago Botanic Garden in Glencoe (chicagobotanic.org).
-Send questions to: Gardening Q&A, Sunday, Chicago Tribune, 435 N. Michigan Ave., Chicago, IL 60611-4041; e-mail to email@example.com.
+Send questions to: Gardening Q-and-A, Sunday, Chicago Tribune, 435 N. Michigan Ave., Chicago, IL 60611-4041; email to firstname.lastname@example.org.